Kegbot/kegberry/README.md

   [Raspbian](http://www.raspbian.org/) on your RPi.
 These instructions have been tested with version **2014-01-07** ([installation instructions](http://elinux.org/RPi_Easy_SD_Card_Setup)).
-* **pi user**: Configuration files assume we'll be running Kegbot as the `pi` user.
-If you'd prefer to use a different account, you'll need to make these adjustments after installing Kegberry.

 If your setup doesn't quite match these requirements, don't worry; at the moment, Kegberry is just a shortcut.
 Consult the